Housing and Economic Recovery Act of 2008: HOPE for Homeowners Act of 2008

 As of February 2009, only 451 applications had been received and 25 loans finalized, far short of the estimated 400,000 homeowners who were expected to participate.
 This was attributed to high fees, high interest rates, the need for a reduction in principal on the part of the lender, and the requirement that the federal government receive 50% of any appreciation in value of the house.
 Congress began hearings on the program in February.

 Mortgage Disclosure Improvement Act of 2008

+The Mortgage Disclosure Improvement Act (MDIA) provided amendments to the Truth in Lending Act.
+This act mandated that borrowers receive early, specific disclosures for mortgage loans secured by properties other than the consumer's main residence.
+The act required a seven day waiting period between the time the disclosure is provided and the loan's closing date.